 Aging can result in hormonal changes for both men and women.
 And these can contribute to loss of some lean muscle mass, as well as increases and changes in fat storage on our bodies.
 Our bodies are made up of lean muscle mass (skeletal, cardiac and smooth muscle) and body fat.

 Did you know that from the age of 30, we start losing muscle mass at a rate of 3-5 percent per decade?
 And that, my friend, is usually replaced by fat.
 To easily figure out your muscle mass/fat ratio you can use the US military ”circumference value” calculator to figure out your body fat percentage or you can order a scale that will calculate it for you, every time you step on it.
 Easy- peasy.

 Your thyroid is the master controller of your metabolism and can be a massive contributor to your weight gain.
 There are several things that can affect it and throw it off course.

 When your thyroid gets off course and produces fewer hormones your metabolism slows down.
 And when your metabolism slows down you can gain weight.
 Even though you're eating the same way you always have.

 Get your hormones tested, either by seeing an endrocinologist or getting a DUTCH (dried urine test for comprehensive hormones) test.
 Oh, and try the thyroid-friendly recipe that I created for you at the end of this post.

 There is plenty of research that shows the influence that sleep has on your metabolic rate.

-Try to get at least 7 hours of sleep every night.
+Pro Tip: Try to get at least 7 hours of sleep every night.
 The first place to start is by implementing a calming before bedtime routine.
 Reach out and I will send you a great one, subject line: SLEEP